The laptop lifestyle…

 80 percent of people who use the Internet buy online.

 This can go right along with your online store, but you can partner with a manufacturer and sell products using a drop shipping method.

 If you research the system carefully, you can fully automate it to where it runs on its own and you just collect the money you make.

-I put this tip in here for 2 reasons.
+I put this tip in here for two reasons.